-Editor’s note: We’ll be updating this list of the best budget gaming keyboards regularly as new ones launch.
+Editor’s note: We’ll regularly update this list of the best budget gaming keyboards as new ones launch.

 Razer is an expensive brand, but they have a few keyboards under $100.
 The absolute cheapest one is the Razer Cynosa V2, but that one uses membrane key technology.
-The next step up is the Razer BlackWidow Lite, which uses true mechanical keys with quiet orange switches.
+The best Razer keyboard under $100 is the Razer BlackWidow V3 Tenkeyless, and it comes with mechanical keys.

-You won’t get all the bells and whistles that come with the more expensive keyboards, though.
-Lighting isn’t RGB, for example, but you get white backlit keys.
+You won’t get all the bells and whistles that come with the more expensive keyboards, but the backlit keys have full RGB lighting.
 There’s no number pad if you care for that.
-And aesthetics just aren’t as “in your face,” but that could be a good thing if you prefer a more modest look.
-Regardless, it’s still one of the best budget gaming keyboards you can find, and it’s definitely worth paying a bit more over the Cynosa V2.
-Not to mention there’s a white version for those who want a cleaner look.
+Regardless, it’s still one of the best budget gaming keyboards you can find, and it’s definitely worth paying more over the Cynosa V2.
+Not to mention you can pick between green or yellow switches.

-If you want an affordable Razer keyboard with cool colorful lights, you should take a look at the Razer BlackWidow V3 Tenkeyless.
+If you want an affordable Razer keyboard with a more traditional look, consider the Razer BlackWidow Lite.

 The Logitech G613 Wireless is very special.
-For starters, it’s a true mechanical keyboard, which offers great performance and an improved typing experience.
+For starters, it’s a genuine mechanical keyboard, which offers excellent performance and an improved typing experience.
 That’s hard to get at a low price point.
-What’s also hard to get at a low price is a mechanical keyboard with wireless functionality, and this one accomplishes that.
-The combination of these two features makes this one of the best budget gaming keyboards around.
+A mechanical keyboard with wireless functionality is hard to get at a low price, and this one accomplishes that.
+Combining these two features makes this one of the best budget gaming keyboards around.

 Also read: The best gaming PC desktops

-Alienware has become a staple brand in the PC gaming industry, but it’s by no means synonymous with affordability.
-In fact, Alienware products are known for being expensive, but their aesthetics and quality are loved by many gamers.
+Dell’s Alienware brand has become a staple brand in the PC gaming industry, but it’s by no means synonymous with affordability.
+Alienware products are known for being expensive, but many gamers love their aesthetics and quality.
 We’re glad to inform you there is a keyboard under our $100 threshold, and it’s the Alienware AW310K.

-It doesn’t look as flashy as other Alienware keyboards, but it is still one of the best budget gaming keyboards around.
-The full mechanical keyboard features Cherry MX Red switches, which are known for being fast and smooth.
+It doesn’t look as flashy as other Alienware keyboards, but it is still one of the best budget gaming keyboards.
+The full mechanical keyboard features Cherry MX Red switches, known for being fast and smooth.
 RGB backlighting is fully customizable per key.
 It also has an aluminum construction that makes it very sturdy and solid.

 There are also multiple RGB lighting settings that you can customize.
-And another awesome highlight — it’s driver free!
-So you won’t have to download any software before being able to use the keyboard; you can just plug it in and you’re ready to go.
+And another great highlight — it’s driver-free!
+So you won’t have to download any software before using the keyboard; you can plug it in, and you’re ready to go.

 MSI Vigor GK50 Elite BW

 We can’t forget about MSI, one of the biggest brands in PC computing.
-Their products are very unique looking too, and the MSI Vigor GK50 Elite BW is no exception.
+Their products are unique, too, and the MSI Vigor GK50 Elite BW is no exception.
 The brushed aluminum finish looks very interesting, not to mention that the metal construction also makes this a very sturdy product.
 It features white mechanical switches too.

 It has 104-keys and features all the bells and whistles you can expect from the best budget gaming keyboards.
-In fact, it’s probably one of the coolest looking keyboards in this list.
+It’s probably one of the coolest-looking keyboards on this list.

 Those are all the best budget gaming keyboards you can buy right now.
-If you’re in the market for a gaming keyboard, you can’t go wrong with any of these options.
-All of these brands are reputable and I guarantee a good mechanical keyboard will enhance your gaming experience.
+If you’re in the market for a gaming keyboard, you can’t go wrong with these options.
+These brands are reputable, and I guarantee an excellent mechanical keyboard will enhance your gaming experience.